Join or Sign In

 Episode 8

-John Eastman, the former law professor who gave controversial legal advice to former President Donald Trump and is facing possible prison time in Georgia's election conspiracy case, is interviewed.
-Also: How some elderly and disabled people have been burdened with tens of thousands of dollars in debt due to mistakes made by the Social Security Administration; a visit to Cayo Santiago off the coast of Puerto Rico, which is home to roughly 1800 monkeys; and the latest on the Israel-Hamas war.
+John Eastman, the former law professor who gave controversial legal advice to former President Donald Trump; Social Security Administration errors; Monkey Island, off the coast of Puerto Rico, is home to roughly 1,800 monkeys; the Israel-Hamas war.

 Episode 9